Tamoghna-Sarkar/Reddit-Flair-Prediction-IIITD/README.md

 source *name* /bin/activate
 cd *name_of_yourenv*/
 ~~~~
-4. Install all the dependencies in the root directory  by executing pip install -r requirements.txt and imExecute the app.py to run the FLask application on the local server.
+4. Install all the dependencies in the root directory  by executing pip install -r requirements.txt and then execute the app.py to run the FLask application on the local server.
 ## Approach
 After understanding the task in depth, and going through various opensource documentations available for text processing, text analysis and suitable ML Algorithms for text classification, I based my final approach using Linear Support Vector Machine Algorithm which demonstrated optimum accuracy during the training and testing phase.
 I have also tried implementing the Naive Bayes, Logistic Regression, MLP Classifier and Random Forest algorithms to check the accuracy of the model with these algorithms.
 The test accuracies that I obtained are attached below.
 The approach taken for the task are as follows:
 1. Collect R/India data keeping the limit as 80 posts per flair among the flairs present in R/India reddit page using the PRAW module.
 [1]
 2. Include attributes like the flair title, body, comments, and the url of the flair.
-3. Pre-process the title, comments, url and body by converting everything into format by using *EMPHASIZE* “astype(str)”.
+3. Pre-process the title, comments, url and body by converting everything into format by using
+*Emphasize* astype(str)
 ## Results
 #### Title as Feature
 | Machine Learning Algorithms  | Test Accuracy |